aeolus-project/zephyrus/README.md

   In this mode Zephyrus takes the input data (it requires at least a universe and a configuration), it omits the solving step, producing the output in the standard way (exactly as in the *classic mode*), but using the initial configuration directly as the final one.

-####Parameters
+####Settings

 (Usage of the program)

 In order to tell Zephyrus what to do (which input files to read, what outputs to produce, which constraint solver to use, etc.) we need to pass him some parameters.
+From now on we will refer to each parameter passed to Zephyrus by a user as a "setting".

-There are two ways to do it:
+There are two ways to pass settings to Zephyrus:

 1. Through the *setting files*

-   We write the parameters in the form of setting files and tell Zephyrus to read them.
+   We write the settings in the form of setting files and tell Zephyrus to read them.

 2. Through command line arguments

-   We pass the parameters to Zephyrus directly on the command line when we execute the compiled program.
+   We pass the settings to Zephyrus directly on the command line as the arguments when we are executing the program.

 The setting files mechanism is more complete and recommended on the long term (we do not need to retype the long list of parameters every time), but using the command-line arguments is often easier and faster on the short term.
-In practice we usually pass some parameters one way and some the other.
+In practice we usually pass some settings one way and some the other.

-(Moreover it would be difficult to completely avoid using the command line arguments, as we have to tell Zephyrus somehow where are the setting files we want to him to read).
+Note: It is of course impossible to completely avoid using the command line arguments in favor of setting files, as we have to tell Zephyrus somehow where are the setting files we want to him to read.

 ###### Example